It's everything you imagined it could be and more.

 From here, you have two options.
 You can either set another app from your multitasking tray as the second app, or you can tap the home button and locate another app from your app tray.
 When you press the home key with no secondary app set, the first app will tuck itself away on the side of the screen so you can access the whole screen to locate your app.
 The Desktop is never split between the two sides.
 Once you have launched a second app, it snaps itself in place to fill the screen.
 From here, if you tap the home button again, whatever app you snapped to multi-window last will be sent away, and if you press home a second time you'll be taken to the full home screen.

 The default for this setup is to have the display split right down the middle, but that is far from your only option.
 The center black bar can be dragged in whichever direction you choose, increasing and decreasing the space the apps have available to them within several hundred pixels (or about a quarter or so of the full screen).
 In our brief tests, most apps we loaded handled this fairly well.
-Google has pointed out that resizing the window on the Pixel C can cause some crashing, which we've seen in our tests.
-These crashes aren't frequent, but it's a Developer Preview and things like this are bound to happen.
+Google has pointed out that resizing the window on the Pixel C can cause some crashing, which we've seen in our tests in earlier Nougat previews.
 If you load an app that isn't set up to handle multi-window, you'll see a little toast notification letting you know the app isn't optimized and may have problems.
 It's all early days, but still surprisingly functional.

 By far the most important feature to multi-window is the way it forces apps to play nice with landscape displays.
 Apps like Slack, which force portrait when trying to sign in and look horrible taking up the whole screen on a large tablet like the Pixel C are contained and orient nicely in multi-window.
 While app developers should still stop behaving this way with their apps, Google has clearly stepped up and offered an alternate solution.
-We've only tested this on the Google Pixel C so far, and Google has made it clear the Android N Developer Preview is far from ready to be your daily driver.
-That having been said, multi-window in Android N is amazing so far, and it's going to get even better as app developers prepare their apps for this new setup.
+We've only tested this on the Google Pixel C tablet so far, so your mileage may vary.
+That having been said, multi-window in Android Nougat is an amazing addition, and it's going to get even better as app developers prepare their apps for this new setup.